sherine-k/okd.io/docs/okd_tech_docs/modifying_okd.md

 !!!Question
     Is there a way to find the correct base image for an OKD release?

 The original images are unavailable to the public.
-There is an effort to update the Dockerfiles with publically available images.
+There is an effort to update the Dockerfiles with publicly available images.

 ### Example Scenario